Checking the Health of Your Hardware

 b.
 Use copy/paste to transfer the following command line into the terminal:

-sudo apt-get -t jammy-backports install memtest86+
+sudo apt-get install memtest86+

 Press Enter.
 Type your password when prompted.
 In Ubuntu this remains entirely invisible, not even dots will show when you type it, that's normal.
 In Mint this has changed: you'll see asterisks when you type.
 Press Enter again.